autotechnotes/hello-world/README.md

 # hello-world
 description

 My name is Stine.
-I am an automation engineer
+I am an automation engineer.
+I have created another branch for practice.